EighteenZi/rocksdb_wiki/A-Tutorial-of-RocksDB-SST-formats.md

         // Default: 0, meaning do not use bloom filter.
         0,
         // For advanced users only.
-        // Hash table ratio.
-The hash index in a plain table is fix-sized.
-This parameter controls
+        // Hash table ratio. the desired utilization of the hash table used for prefix
-        // hash table size.
+        // hashing. hash_table_ratio = number of prefixes / #buckets in the hash table.
         0.75
     ));
     rocksdb::DB::Open(options, "/tmp/testdb", &db);